Craig Berube: Playing career

-Berube played 1054 NHL regular season games between 1986 and 2003.
+Berube played 1,054 NHL regular season games between 1986 and 2003.
 He was known as an enforcer in the NHL and amassed 3,149 penalty minutes in his career, good for seventh on the all-time list.
+Berube has the lowest point total (159) of any player with 1000 games played.

 Berube was signed as an undrafted free agent by the Philadelphia Flyers on March 19, 1986.
 He made his NHL debut on March 22, 1987, recording 16 penalty minutes which included two fighting majors, in a 3–1 Flyers win over the Pittsburgh Penguins.
 He remained with the Flyers through the end of the regular season and also played in five playoff games during the Flyers' run to the 1987 Stanley Cup Finals.
 Berube cemented his place in the Flyers' line-up during the 1988–89 season and finished in the top ten in penalty minutes during the next two seasons.

 Following the 1990–91 season, Berube was traded three times in a span of a little over seven months, twice in the off-season.
 The Flyers traded him to the Edmonton Oilers along with Craig Fisher and Scott Mellanby for Dave Brown, Corey Foster, and Jari Kurri on May 30.
 Four months later he was traded to the Toronto Maple Leafs along with Glenn Anderson and Grant Fuhr for Vincent Damphousse, Peter Ing, Luke Richardson, and Scott Thornton on September 19.
 Berube played the first half of the 1991–92 season with Toronto before he was traded again on January 2, 1992 to the Calgary Flames along with Alexander Godynyuk, Gary Leeman, Michel Petit, and Jeff Reese for Doug Gilmour, Jamie Macoun, Kent Manderville, Ric Nattress, and Rick Wamsley.

 Berube remained with the Flames through the end of the 1992–93 season.
-He was traded on June 26, 1993 to the Washington Capitals for a fifth-round draft choice in the 1993 NHL Entry Draft.
+He was traded on June 26, 1993, to the Washington Capitals for a fifth-round draft choice in the 1993 NHL Entry Draft.
 He spent the next six seasons with the Capitals, notably playing in every playoff game during Washington's run to the 1998 Stanley Cup Finals.

 During a November 1997 game against the Florida Panthers, Berube called Panthers' forward Peter Worrell, who is black, "a monkey."
 Berube claimed the remark was not racially motivated and he apologized to Worrell a day after the game.
 The NHL suspended Berube for one game.

 Berube returned to the Flyers in 1999 during the trade deadline.
 He saw his last Stanley Cup playoff action on the ice in 2000.
-In game four of the Eastern Conference Finals he scored the game-winning goal to put the Flyers up 3–1 in the series against the New Jersey Devils, but the Flyers lost the next three games and the series.
+In game four of the Eastern Conference Finals, he scored the game-winning goal to put the Flyers up 3–1 in the series against the New Jersey Devils, but the Flyers lost the next three games and the series.

 Berube split the next three seasons between the Capitals, New York Islanders, and the Flames.
 He ended his playing career as a player-assistant coach with the Philadelphia Phantoms, the Flyers American Hockey League affiliate, during the 2003–04 season.